top of page

 Welcome to United Suppliers Group’s Compliance Policy page.

-1. Anti-Money Laundering (AML) & Counter-Terrorism Financing (CTF)
+1. Anti-Money Laundering (AML) & Counter-Terrorism Financing (CTF) Measures We Apply

 We align our policy with FATF Recommendations, the Hong Kong AML Ordinance, and EU AML Directives.